This authentic recipe is the best for taming a fierce sweet tooth!

 - Don't change the pan size.
 A 13x9-inch pan messes with the pan-to-cake ratio, requires a different bake time, and creates a thicker, drier cake.

 - Let the hot cake cool on a wire rack only for a few minutes before digging in.
-Texas chocolate sheet cake is best served steaming warm!
+Texas chocolate sheet cake is best served warm!
 Preferably with a scoop of vanilla ice cream on top.

 - Your toothpick may have some moist crumbs on it when testing for doneness and that is A-okay.
-Also, don't mistake the creamy chocolate frosting for uncooked batter—you don't want to overcook this cake!

 - Don't use anything but pecans.
 No, walnuts will not substitute.